-The Daishonin wrote: "Never seek this Gohonzon [object of devotion] outside yourself.
-The Gohonzon exists only within the mortal flesh of us ordinary people who embrace the Lotus Sutra and chant Nam-myoho-renge-kyo" ("The Real Aspect of the Gohonzon," WND-1, 832).
+The Daishonin wrote: 'Never seek this Gohonzon [object of devotion] outside yourself.
+The Gohonzon exists only within the mortal flesh of us ordinary people who embrace the Lotus Sutra and chant Nam-myoho-renge-kyo' (WND-1, 832).

 It is important that we revere Nam-myoho-renge-kyo-the fundamental Law and the life state of Buddhahood embodied in the Gohonzon-believing and accepting that it is inherent in our own lives.
 By doing so, we can tap the Mystic Law that resides within us and manifest our inherent Buddhahood.